-Santa Claus and Miramar Police visit kids at Joe Dimaggio Children’s Hospital
+Santa Claus and Miramar Police visit kids at Joe DiMaggio Children’s Hospital

 HOLLYWOOD, FLA.
-(WSVN) - A South Florida police department gets into the spirit of the season.
+(WSVN) - The Miramar Police Department got into the spirit of the season at Joe DiMaggio Children’s Hospital.

-Santa Claus, in a special response truck, and Miramar Police visit Joe Dimaggio Children’s Hospital Friday, to give out toys to kids who can’t be home for the holidays.
+Santa Claus, in a special response truck, and Miramar Police officers on Friday visited the hospital, located in Hollywood, to give out toys to the young patients who can’t be home for the holidays.

-Some children waved at Santa from inside the hospital, and others ventured outside to see Mr. and Mrs. Claus in person.
+Some children waved at Santa from inside the hospital, while others ventured outside to see Mr. and Mrs. Claus in person.

 Miramar Police began this yearly tradition back in 2009.